YanpengMei/Path_Optimization_in_Numerical_Control-Python/README.md

 This program was originally done in Matlab, but now I will rewrite part of it in Python out of interest.
 Please see my Matlab version for more information.

 In Matlab version, i minimized the curvature of the tool path.
-This time i will try something new.
-I will minimize the length of the path.
+This time i tried something new.
+I minimized the length of the path.

 Please read 'A1_main.py' first